minguell/DenguePrediction-Reply/README.md

 # DenguePrediction-Reply
-A replication of the dengue prediction algorithm
+An replication of the dengue prediction algorithm